1. Follow Success – Copy What Works

 Remember you are there for business reasons, not to get drunk.

 Networking provides contacts AND opportunities.
 Opportunities that you would otherwise miss out on.
-So make sure you network!
+So, make sure that you network!

 4. Build Your Fan Mailing List